Disappearance of Pascal Zimmer: Developments and deaths

 In October 2005, Erika K., Gabriele G., Horst K. and Günter Ludwig were released from jail custody, also for lack of probable cause.
 Ludwig died during stationary treatment at a jail hospice a few months later, aged 51.
 By June 2006, none of the defendants remained in jail custody.
 The defendants again testified and repeated their statements admitting to either raping Pascal or aiding in hiding, transporting and burying the boy's body.
 Based on these testimonies, police resumed their search for Pascal's body in 2006, but some defendants would rescind their statements, alleging that they had been coerced and physically abused by police into providing false admissions during initial interrogation.
 Several of them revoked these recantations, only to repeat the process several times over throughout the course of the trial.
 There were increasing doubts about the legitimacy of both the claims of Pascal's murder in the Tosa-Klause and the child sexual abuse against "Kevin", with suggestions that he was recalling false memories of being raped and knowing Pascal through subtle suggestions by his foster mother and later police.
-The foster mother, Esther Fehrer, subsequently handed in several handdrawn pictures by "Kevin".
+The foster mother, Esther Fehrer, subsequently handed in several handdrawn pictures by "Kevin", which depicted his apparent recollection of abuse while with his mother.